Children's Hospital Oakland Research Institute

-Children's Hospital Oakland Research Institute (CHORI) is a biomedical research institute affiliated with California’s pediatric medical center, UCSF Benioff Children's Hospital Oakland.
+Children's Hospital Oakland Research Institute (CHORI) was a biomedical research institute affiliated with California’s pediatric medical center, UCSF Benioff Children's Hospital Oakland.
+UCSF assumed building operations in 2020 and it is now called the Martin Luther King Research Building.

-CHORI is based in Oakland, California, and operates a 100000 sqft biomedical research facility that houses 300 staff members.
-It includes eight research centers that conduct focused research on cancer, critical care medicine, genetics, immunobiology and vaccine development, blood and marrow transplantation and cellular therapies, nutrition and metabolism, prevention of obesity, cardiovascular disease and diabetes, sickle cell disease and thalassemia.
+CHORI was based in Oakland, California, and housed a 100000 sqft biomedical research facility.
+It included eight research centers that focused on research on cancer, critical care medicine, genetics, immunobiology and vaccine development, blood and marrow transplantation and cellular therapies, nutrition and metabolism, prevention of obesity, cardiovascular disease and diabetes, sickle cell disease and thalassemia.

-The National Institutes of Health is CHORI's primary funding source.
+The National Institutes of Health was CHORI's primary funding source.